Summary of our market study

 1 Market overview

-1.1 Presentation and definition of the market
+1.1 Market overview and definition

 Different types of soup can be distinguished (non-exhaustive list):

-• Vegetable soups (fresh, brick, instant, dehydrated) ;
+• Vegetable soups (fresh, canned, instant, dehydrated);

-• Cold soups (gazpacho) ;
+• Cold soups (gazpacho);

 • Fish soups (bisque).